dccircuit/IGME-235-Fall-2019/projects/project-3.md

 # Project 3 - Sprite-based Game or Experience

-***This project is also undergoing modifications.
-Do not try to start on it until this message has been removed.***

 ## I. Overview
 *Using PixiJS and/or the Browser DOM, create an Interactive Game or Rich Media "experience"*: